Board of Directors

 Julian (Julie) Landau – Member at Large

 Julian (Julie) Landau made aliya in July 1969 from Washington DC where he worked for AIPAC.
 As part of his work in Israel as a writer, editor and print production supervisor, he helped write, design, page and print the AACI Voice for a number of years.
-Following his retirement in 1995, Julie became an active volunteer at AACI as a member of the Memorial Committee, the National Board, as Vice President of Development and Treasurer.
-He is married to Sara and has four sons and one daughter who live in various parts of the country along with his twenty grandchildren and thirteen great-grandchildren.
+Following his retirement in 1995, Julie became an active volunteer at AACI as a member of the Memorial Committee, the National Board, as Vice President of Development, Treasurer and President.
+He is married to Sara and has four sons and one daughter who live in various parts of the country along with his twenty grandchildren and sixteen great-grandchildren.

 Don Edelstein – Member at Large